 1 1/2 cups diced fresh mozzarella

-1. Preheat the oven to 375 degrees.
-In a large saute pan, add 1 tablespoons of olive oil and the fresh spinach over medium heat.
-Cook the spinach for 4 minutes until it is completely wilted.
-Sprinkle the spinach with salt and pepper and place it in a bowl to cool.
+1. Preheat oven to 375 degrees.
+In a large saute pan, add 1 tablespoons of olive oil and fresh spinach over medium heat.
+Cook spinach for 4 minutes, until it is completely wilted.
+Sprinkle spinach with a pinch of salt and pepper, and place it in a bowl to cool.
 If you are using frozen spinach, skip this step.

 2. Boil pasta shells in a large stock pot for 10 minutes, drain.
 Place cooled or defrosted spinach in a kitchen towel, and twist to remove any excess water.
 Do this step several times to get spinach as dry as possible.
-Place the spinach on a cutting board and chop finely.
-Reserve the spinach for later.
+Place spinach on a cutting board and chop finely.
+Reserve spinach for later.

 3. In a large skillet, add 2 tablespoons of olive oil and sausage and place over medium heat.
 Cook sausage for about 4 minutes, while breaking apart with a wooden spoon.
-Add the garlic and continue to cook the meat mixture for 2 minutes.
+Add garlic and continue to cook meat mixture for 2 minutes.

-5. Then, add the tomatoes, tomato paste and wine and stir to combine, while continuing to cook for 3 minutes.
+4. Add tomatoes, tomato paste and wine and stir to combine.
+Continue cooking for 3 minutes.

-7. In a large bowl, combine the ricotta, spinach and pesto sauce and stir.
-Next, add the egg, parmesan cheese, 1/2 teaspoon salt, 1/4 teaspoon black pepper and diced mozzarella cheese to the mixture and stir again.
+5. In a large bowl, combine ricotta, spinach and pesto sauce and stir.
+Add 1/4 cup parmesan cheese, 1/2 teaspoon salt, 1/4 teaspoon black pepper and half of diced mozzarella cheese to mixture and stir again.

 6. Stuff shells with ricotta mixture and place in a oven-safe baking dish drizzled with olive oil.
 Spoon marinara over shells and sprinkle with remaining parmesan cheese and mozzarella.

 7. Cover dish with foil and place on a sheet pan to bake in the oven for 40 minutes.
 Remove foil and continue to bake for 10 minutes, or until top is lightly golden brown.
 Remove from oven and let cool for 10 minutes before serving.
 Enjoy!